slimphp/Slim-Website/docs/start/upgrade.md

 # Middleware Execution
-Application middleware is executed as Last In First Executed (LIFE)
+Application middleware is executed as Last In First Executed (LIFE).

 # Flash Messages
 Flash messages are no longer a part of the Slim v3 core but instead have been moved to seperate [Slim Flash](/docs/features/flash.html) package.